One of the states in the US having a lot of non-venomous snakes is Maryland.

 Only the Eastern Kingsnake (Lampropeltis getula) has smooth scales.
 This is one of the native black snakes of North America, found in large numbers across Maryland.

-Although these types of snakes in Maryland can be found in about every place where poisonous snakes can be found, some of its most common habitats are woodlands and chaparral.
+Although these types of snakes in Maryland can be found in about every place where poisonous snakes are found, woodlands and chaparral are some of their most common habitats.

 One of the most prevalent non-venomous snake predators of venomous snakes is the eastern kingsnake.